B: Borienko - Bowen

 This French heavyweight travelled extensively throughout Europe.
 He visited Britain in 1952, travelling throughout the country and meeting wrestlers such as Vic Hessle and Eddie Flash Barker.

 A name that surfaced at least twice in the post war years.
-There was a Boston Blackie on the independent circuit in the 1960s, and we believe Ezra Francis may have used the name.
+There was a Boston Blackie on the independent circuit in the 1960s.
 Another Boston Blackie resurfaced in the 1980s, and Pantaleon Manlapig tells us Boston Blackie wrestled in Germany during 1991-2 in Hamburg for Sven Hansen and Rene Lassartesse.

 The rugged Spanish based South American heavyweight first visited Britain in 1957, falling to Judo Al Hayes at the Royal Albert Hall.
 He was back in Britain ten years later, once again appearing at the Royal Albert Hall, and this time going down to Judo Al's tag partner Rebel Ray Hunter.
 The wild Peruvian came to national prominence in televised contests against three of the most popular wrestlers in Britain, Judo Al Hayes, Mike Marino and Les Kellett.
 Around the halls Botano faced top class opposition Steve Veidor, Joe Cornelius and Tibor Szakacs.
 In tag contests Juan partnered fellow Peruvian Gomez Maximilliano.